-Still on the way she contacted the Adina chain in Germany: "I had at the Company worked successfully in Australia for half a year - maybe there was a job for me in Germany as well? "
+On the way, she contacted the Adina chain in Germany: “I had the Company worked successfully in Australia for half a year - maybe you also had a job for me there in Germany? ”

 In the right place at the right time

-And Anderle, as so often, was fortunate enough to be in the right place at the right time: "The Adina Hotel in Frankfurt was just three months new on the market.
+And, as so often, Anderle was lucky enough to be in the right place at the right time: “The Adina Hotel in Frankurt was new to the market just three months ago.
 And I was hired as a duty manager.
-First only for three months - I did not want to commit myself any longer. "
+First only for three months - I didn't want to commit myself any longer. ”

 When the Adina Hotel in Frankfurt did not have a general manager for a while, Anderle was asked if they wanted to bridge this vacancy as relief managers.
 For Anderle this offered the opportunity to sniff into the unfamiliar responsibility on a temporary basis:

-"As a Relief Manager, I was able to gauge what to expect."
-Today she finds it a great pleasure to see things grow: "It's great when you make changes and see what comes out of it.
-In my previous positions, I had no long-term success review, "she says.
+“During my time as a relief manager, I was able to estimate what was going to happen to me.”
+Today she sees it as a great pleasure to see things grow: “It is nice when you initiate changes and see what comes out of it.
+In my previous positions, I had no long-term success monitoring, ”she reports.

 No 9to5 job

-Your job is just not a regulated 9to5 job.
-"However, I can not demand overtime from my employees if I am not prepared to do it myself," says the perfectionist who herself always gives 150 percent.
+Your job is not a regulated 9to5 job.
+"However, I cannot ask my employees to work overtime if I am not willing to do it myself," says the perfectionist, who always gives 150 percent.

-Leading by Exampel calls her this management method - showing off what she expects of herself: "It is important to me that there is a positive team feeling and that everyone enjoys working together to meet requirements."
+She calls this management method Leading by Exampel - living what she expects from herself: "It is important to me that there is a positive team feeling and that everyone has fun mastering requirements together."

 Leading by Example

-"Envy - there you have to stand over it, act to the best of my knowledge and belief and offer no attack surface," she says.
-And of course one should also treat his employees well to the smallest trainee.
-"In this way, despite the more informal approach I also gain respect as a young manager", Anderle is convinced.
+"Envy - you have to stand over it, act to the best of your knowledge and belief and offer no target," she says.
+And of course, you should treat your employees well, right down to the smallest trainee.
+"In this way, despite being more informal, I also gain respect as a young manager", Anderle is convinced.

 As with many hotels, it is no longer easy for Adina to find suitable, well-trained professionals - even in Berlin.
 Especially in the service or in the kitchen it is sometimes difficult, Anderle states.
 Here, good career opportunities within the company, as the manager knows from her own experience.

-She also helped her to solve this problem: Straight for the service she is currently looking for work and travel employees who stop off in Berlin.
-"This is a win-win situation for both sides," says Anderle.
-And who knows, this may result in one or the other undreamt-of career opportunities as with the hotel manager herself.
+It also helped her to solve this problem: Right now for the service, she is currently looking for work and travel employees who stop in Berlin.
+"This is a win-win situation for both sides," said Anderle.
+And who knows, this may result in unexpected career opportunities for one or the other, as with the hotel manager herself.

 Dear Australia or Germany?

-What she does not want to miss is her job at Adina, which is also an Australian company: "I have always been fortunate enough to have good employers, but my heart is attached to this house.
-In Australia I loved when 10 nations sat around a table, which opens one up for cultural differences.
-Such a hotel is cultural diversity at the micro level. "
+What she doesn't want to do without is her job at Adina, which is also an Australian company: “I was always lucky to have good employers, but my heart is attached to this house.
+In Australia I loved it when 10 nations sat around the table, which opens up for cultural differences.
+Such a hotel is cultural diversity on a micro level. ”